threader/PC-Tuning/docs/research.md

     lkd> db PspForegroundQuantum L3
     fffff802`3a72e874  06 0c 12
     ```
-    PspForegroundQuantum returns the values in hexadecimal so we need to convert it to decimal in order to use the tables correctly. ``06 0c 12`` is equivalent to ``6 12 18`` and PsPrioritySeparation returns ``2``.
+    PspForegroundQuantum returns the values in hexadecimal so we need to convert it to decimal in order to use the tables correctly. ``06 0c 12`` is equivalent to ``6 12 18`` & PsPrioritySeparation returns ``2``.
 In the tables, this corresponds to short, variable, 3:1.
 But we already knew this as it is documented by microsoft, so now lets try an ambiguous value.

     **0xffff3f91 (4294918033 decimal)**: